altaurog/pgcopy/docs/testing.rst

 * ``POSTGRES_PASSWORD``

+One of psycopg2_ or psycopg_ is required to run the tests.
+The test suite will automatically discover all supported db adaptors.

 For more thorough testing, tox_ with tox-docker_ will run tests on python versions 3.9 -- 3.14 and postgresql versions 13 -- 18::